tektoncd/catalog/CONTRIBUTING.md

 `tests/` inside the task, it would start creating a random `Namespace`, apply the task and then every yaml files that you have in that `tests/` directory.

+Note that the test runner for the integration tests will only test the tasks that has been added or modified in the submitted PR and will not run any other tests that hasn't been changed unless the environment variable `TEST_RUN_ALL_TESTS` has been set.

 Usually in these other yaml files you would have a yaml file for the test resources (`PipelineResource`) and a yaml files to run the tasks (`TaskRun or PipelineRun`).